 Mone Zaidi, Icahn School of Medicine at Mount Sinai, New York, New York 10029-5674, USA

-Brain Medicine: From Neurons to Behavior and Better Health (Brain Medicine) aims to advance progress in fundamental neurobiology, translation, clinical medicine, and societal implications relevant to all brain disorders.
-The concept of “brain medicine” as a distinct entity has been advanced in the USA by Brown JC et al. (2023, PMID: 37021384) [1] and Canada by Levitt S et al. (2023, PMID: 36719701) [2] and Saravi SFB et al. (2023, PMID: 37227080) [3], particularly for complex clinical presentations.
 Why is this important?
 Currently, the brain and its disorders are covered by a myriad of separate disciplines that include, among others, neuroscience, neuroanatomy, neurophysiology, neuropathology, neuropsychopharmacology, microbiology, psychoneuroimmunology, psychoneuroendocrinology, psychiatry, neurology, neurosurgery, ophthalmology, otolaryngology, and rehabilitation medicine.
-We aim to have in one setting the best venue to advance the emerging integrative discipline of brain medicine, breaking down historical, academic, institutional, and administrative barriers and fiefdoms and showcasing the remarkable progress in research focused on the brain and its disorders.
+We aim to provide one setting as the best venue to advance the emerging integrative discipline of brain medicine, breaking down historical, academic, institutional, and administrative barriers and showcasing the remarkable progress in research focused on the brain and its disorders.

-Our mission is to be the primary venue supporting brain medicine’s emergence as a new and cross-disciplinary discipline.
+Our mission is to be the primary venue supporting brain medicine's emergence as a new and cross-disciplinary discipline.
 Brain Medicine will expand knowledge from brain cells and circuits to brain disorders, covering their impact on society to achieve this mission.
-We are particularly interested in publishing work that is conceptually novel, or that has the potential for translational impact.
+We are particularly interested in publishing work that is conceptually novel or that has potential for translational impact.

 The core values of Brain Medicine include